weirong57/CEN5035-2025SP---Gator-Shelfguide/SPRINT4.md

 | **Yichen Pan**             | lishuang1103             | Represented the frontend team in frontend-backend integration.
 Implemented the frontend for authorization functionality.
 Refined the admin interface. |
 | **Anirudh Ramesh** | Anir11   | Designed all test scripts, tested and debugged newly added features, and validated the system's functional correctness post frontend-backend integration.|

+Note: To ensure code security and consistency, the final version of the project is submitted by Rong Wei.